 Just Eat

-Just Eat is a prominent online food ordering and delivery platform that was founded in 2001 by Jesper Buch and four other Danish entrepreneurs in Denmark.
+Just Eat is a prominent online food ordering and delivery platform founded in 2001 by Jesper Buch and four other Danish entrepreneurs.
 The platform has a massive presence in numerous countries across Europe, Asia, and the Americas.
 Just Eat connects hungry customers with a vast selection of local restaurants, offering an easy and convenient way to enjoy their favorite dishes from the comfort of home.

 Just Eat operates as an online platform that allows customers to explore a diverse range of restaurant options in their area and place orders for delivery or pickup.
 The company partners with a vast network of local restaurants, ensuring a rich selection of cuisines to suit every taste and preference.
 Just Eat’s user-friendly website and mobile app enable customers to browse menus, read reviews, and seamlessly place orders with just a few clicks.